jairobjunior/blog.jairobjunior.com/source/_posts/2016-03-05-how-to-rotate-only-one-view-controller-to-landscape-in-ios-slash-swift.markdown

 ...
 {% endcodeblock %}

-The method `topViewControllerWithRootViewController` gets the top View Controller from the window to checked if it has the method/selector `canRotate` implemented, if so `.AllButUpsideDown` is returned from `supportedInterfaceOrientationsForWindow`.
+The method `topViewControllerWithRootViewController` gets the top View Controller from the window and checks if it has the method/selector `canRotate` implemented, if so `.AllButUpsideDown` is returned from `supportedInterfaceOrientationsForWindow`.

-Now all you need to do is to implement an empty `canRotate` on the View Controller that you want to be rotated and before it gets disappeared return the orientation back to portrait.
+Now all you need to do is to implement an empty `canRotate` on the View Controller that needs be rotated and before it disappears you should return the orientation back to portrait.

 Below you can see how our View Controller should be for both scenarios: *Show* and *Present Modally*